 The seminar ends back at the Lodge mid-afternoon of the last day.
 Participants depart from here or return to CFI headquarters in Moab with our guides arriving by 6:00 p.m.

-Trip fee includes lodging (double occupancy) and meals beginning with breakfast on day one through lunch the last day, plus permit fees, and transportation during the program.
-If you wish to reserve a single room, please do so in advance with a $60 per night single supplement.
+Trip fee includes motel lodging with private access from outside and meals beginning with breakfast on day one through lunch the last day, plus permit fees, and transportation during the program.
 A part of your fee helps to underwrite our educational school programs.

 To learn more about the greater Bears Ears National Monument area, visit Friends of Cedar Mesa, CedarMesaFriends.org; visit their newly opened Bears Ears Education Center, 567 W. Main St., Bluff, UT 84512.
 Also check out the Heritage Voices podcasts: https://www.archaeologypodcastnetwork.com/heritagevoices

-Greg Nunn will be with the seminar day 1 and 2.
-He is a Master Flint Knapper and widely recognized for his understanding of lithic tools and Early and Late Paleo lifeways.
+Greg Nunn is a Master Flint Knapper and widely recognized for his understanding of lithic tools and Early and Late Paleo lifeways.
 Greg spent his youth with his family living on a working cattle ranch located on Wilson Mesa, east of Moab.
 Greg has participated in archaeological excavations, surveys, lithic analysis and is a consultant in Early and Late Paeleo lithics and environments in North America and abroad.
 He has spent time in Denmark and Sweden researching the Late Neolithic Danish Dagger phenomenon that occurred about 4,300 years ago and ended in the Early Bronze age.
 Greg is also recognized as a specialist in North American Clivis lithic tehnology and traditions of the S.W.
 United States.